angongcelenica/Data-Science-Project-Portfolio/README.md

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/tensorflow/tensorflow14.png)

 ### Sci-kit Learn
-The Sci-kit learn package is a part of the Python library which can be used for supervised or unsupervised learning.
+The Sci-kit learn package is a part of the Python library which can be used for many supervised or unsupervised learning such as regression, classification, clustering, model selection and preprocessing.
+It is also built upon technologies such as NumPy, Pandas and Matplotlib.
+Using Sci-kit I created a Linear Regression Model as well as using the machine learning steps to predict the correlation between students scores and hours they've studied.
+The results of this Linear Regression Model is shown below.